 - Beaty Biodiversity Museum is a small biological museum.
 It has more than 500 exhibits which include a blue whale’s skeleton that’s over 85 feet long!

-- The Museum of Anthropology is located right on campus and has an exceptional collection featuring First Nation aboriginal art and culture.
+- The Museum of Anthropology is located right on campus.
+It has an exceptional collection featuring First Nation aboriginal art and culture.

-- The UBC Botanical Garden is a beautiful garden featuring thousands of both domestic and exotic plants.
+- UBC Botanical Garden is a large garden featuring thousands of both domestic and exotic plants.